assistcontrol/ABG-Ninja-Desktop/README.md

 # ABG-Ninja-Desktop
-ABG Nina on your desktop!
+ABG Ninja on your desktop!